PriestSexist/java-explore-with-me/README.md

 ## Architecture
 _______________________________________________________________
-The app consists of two docker microservises: main service(ewm-server) and statistics service(stat-server).
+Web-service consists of two docker microservises: main service(ewm-server) and statistics service(stat-server).
 The main service is divided into three parts: public, for authentificated users and andministrator endpoints.
 Statistics service is divided into three micromodule:
 - main service: